Jade Rawlings: Melbourne Football Club

 Rawlings became an assistant coach in the role of the backline coach at Melbourne Football Club from the 2012 season.
 On 28 September 2017, Rawlings became senior coach of Casey Demons, Melbourne Football Club's reserves in the VFL League.
 Rawlings coached Casey Demons until midway through the 2019 season, before stepping down as senior coach of Casey Demons and being replaced by Sam Radford.
 Rawlings then returned back to Melbourne Football Club's AFL coaching panel as an assistant coach under senior coach Simon Goodwin.
 Rawlings then left Melbourne Football Club at the end of the 2019 season.

 North Melbourne Football Club

 Rawlings then became an assistant coach at North Melbourne Football Club under senior coach Rhyce Shaw for the 2020 season.
 Rawlings was then sacked by North Melbourne as an assistant coach at the end of the 2020 season.

 Norwood Football Club

 On 5 November 2020, Rawlings became the senior coach at Norwood Football Club in the SANFL.

 In 2022, Rawlings coached Norwood to their 31st SANFL premiership, winning a 1-point thriller against minor premiers North Adelaide.

+In 2024, Rawlings coached Norwood to a remarkable and worthy minor premiership, dominating most of the season by being on top of the ladder for the majority of the rounds.
+During the 2024 finals series Rawlings coached Norwood into another Grand Final but unfortunately, in spite of leading for most of the game, Glenelg pegged them down and won.
+Rawling's Redlegs finishing runners up.

+Fremantle Football Club

+In October 2024, Rawlings was appointed as backline coach of the Fremantle Football Club for the 2025 AFL season under Justin Longmuir.